DSI-HUG/ngx-lib-and-schematics-starter/CONTRIBUTING.md

 The content of the commit message body should contain:

-* information about the SHA of the commit being reverted in the following format: `This reverts commit <SHA>`,
+* information about the SHA of the commit being reverted in the following format: `This reverts commit <SHA>`
 * a clear description of the reason for reverting the commit message